Nature’s Yellow Flag

 At Van Wilgen’s, we offer both a synthetic and an organic choice – GreenView Crabgrass Control Plus Lawn Food and Espoma Organic Weed Preventer, respectively.
 Try to apply this application a little before it rains or instead you can water it in for best results.

 This is also a good time to put down Preen – a granular weed control for flower gardens that can be put around your plants.
 This product will suppress weed germination and keep them under control a bit more.

 Ideally, when your plants are three inches up above the ground is a good time to mulch and put Preen on top of the mulch.
 If you’re not mulching, put Preen right on the soil.
 The sooner you get a jump on weeds the better off you’ll be.
 Those weeds are busy germinating so don’t delay.

 For people who are focusing this season, not on weed control but on seeding the lawn, the blooming yellow Forsythia is also a sign that it is warm enough for grass seed to germinate.

-Although the window is a bit forgiving, the few week period when Nature’s Yellow Flag is in bloom – roughly a solid three weeks – is the best window to get started.
-Seeding can continue longer afterward, but crabgrass pre-emergent is best to get down from when the yellow forsythia blooms to when the lilac blooms.
+Although the window is a bit forgiving, the few-week period when Nature’s Yellow Flag is in bloom – roughly a solid three weeks – is the best window to get started.
+Seeding can continue long afterward, but crabgrass pre-emergent is best to get down from when the yellow forsythia blooms to when the lilac blooms.

 The yellow Forsythia will wave that yellow flag for several weeks, giving you plenty of time to get outside, get some fresh air, and get started!